meniga/flutter_lokalise/README.md

 # Please note that this repository is not maintained anymore and will be made private to Meniga no later than on 31 december 2023.
-It is suggested that those using this repository will either fork it or find another tool that provides the same functionality
+Recommend using the official [Lokalise Flutter SDK](https://pub.dev/packages/lokalise_flutter_sdk).
+If you want to start using the Lokalise Flutter SDK, please go to the following page for more information: https://developers.lokalise.com/docs/flutter-sdk

 # flutter_lokalise